openstack-archive/fuel-docs/pages/install-guide/install.rst

 Both can be downloaded from `<http://www.virtualbox.org/>`_.

 8 GB+ of RAM
-  Will support 4 VMs for non-HA OpenStack installation (1 Master node, 1 Controller node, 1 Compute node, 1 Cinder node)
+  Will support 4 VMs for Multi-node OpenStack installation (1 Master node, 1 Controller node, 1 Compute node, 1 Cinder node)

   or

-  Will support 5 VMs for HA OpenStack installation (1 Master node, 3 Controller
-  + Cinder nodes, 1 Compute node)
+  Will support 5 VMs for Multi-node with HA OpenStack installation (1 Master node, 3 Controller + Cinder nodes, 1 Compute node)

 .. _Install_Automatic: